22 Things Everyone Should Do at Least Once Before Summer’s Over

 Jump off a diving board

 It’s totally fine if you have to hold your nose!
+You’ll never believe these 9 outrageous summer camps actually exist.

 Count your freckles

 Who says you have to cover up your freckles with makeup?
 Wear your summer sun kisses with pride.
 Count them and remember all the fun in the sun that got you each one.
 They, along with your memories, will fade all too quickly when fall comes.
-(And while you’re examining your skin, make sure you check these 10 sneaky spots you can get skin cancer.)

 Wear beach-scented sunscreen

 Going to the office and not the beach?
 No problem.
 Dab some coconut-scented sunscreen on before you leave and all day you’ll be reminded of summer weekends.
 Plus, you know, it’s sun protection—something you need regardless of the season.
-Just make sure you’re not falling for these sunscreen myths.

 Pull some weeds